vlladin/cohort-six/projects/ef-zkEVM-research.md

 Research Exploring the generality of the ZisK zkVM trace generation technique: Research on this has been conclude and report submitted to my mentor. [report](https://hackmd.io/@0xdeveloperuche/S1sZEi7Lxl)

-Research exploring the introduction of Linux ABIs and syscalls to zkVMs natively, enabling guest programs writen in Go or C# proveable also: This is currently in progress, phase has been complete, I am currently working on phase two.
+Research exploring the introduction of Linux ABIs and syscalls to zkVMs natively, enabling guest programs writen in Go or C# proveable also: This is currently in progress, phase one has been complete, I am currently working on phase two.
 Research completion is due for `30th Aug, 2025`.

-> Due to the nature of the team I am working with more research taskes would be allocated to me as I exhaust what I have right now, I would do well to update this notte all along.
+> Due to the nature of the team I am working with more research taskes would be allocated to me as I exhaust what I have right now, I would do well to update this note all along.

 ## Possible challenges